mjd3502/SWEN-261-Final-Project/README.md

 1. Clone the repository and go to the root directory.
 2. Execute `mvn compile exec:java`
-3. Cd into the ufund directory and execute: npm install.
-This will download the necessary angular dependencies to run the site.
+3. Cd into the ufund-ui/ufund directory and execute: npm install.
+This will download the necessary angular dependencies to run the site, as well as our front end framworks (Tailwind CSS and Sweet Alert)
 4. Open in your browser `http://localhost:8080/`